freeCodeCamp/euler-rust/README.md

 1. Ensure you have the Gitpod extension. _Otherwise [click here](https://gitpod.io/#https://github.com/ShaunSHamilton/external-project)_
 2. Once Gitpod opens, ensure it is done doing its stuffs
+3. `source .freeCodeCamp/tooling/.bashrc` likely will not work.
+So, manually run this.
-3. Open Command Palette, run `freeCodeCamp: Develop Course`
+4. Open Command Palette, run `freeCodeCamp: Develop Course`

 **Notes**